savakazakov/grid-without-squares/README.md

 7. Encode the grid with an Integer/BitSet/BigInteger.
     a.
 On a second note a flattened boolean[] seems to be the most time efficient solution.
     b.
 Test anyways.
+8. Read all examples from https://github.com/openjdk/jmh/blob/master/jmh-samples/src/main/java/org/openjdk/jmh/samples/JMHSample_07_FixtureLevelInvocation.java and finish the TemplateBenchmark documentation of JMH.
+9. Add all symmetries of a square.

 ## **NOTES:**